brandonwong985/fsharp/README.md

     | TreeNode of int * BST * BST
 ```
 The BST has the following functions:
-1. *insert* value tree: inserts the value into the tree and returns the resulting tree.
+1. <code>insert value tree</code>: inserts the value into the tree and returns the resulting tree.
 The resulting tree does *NOT* need to be balanced.
 If the value already exists in the tree, return the tree without inserting the value
 ```
 > let bt1 = insert 10 Empty;;
 val bt1 : BST = TreeNode (10,Empty,Empty)